Rafi-Siddiki/Hardware-Resource-Monitoring/README.md

 Because of that, the template work had to move from simple reuse to actual template engineering.

-The workflow became:
+### Practical workflow

-1. inspect the vendor **MIB tree**
+1. Inspect the vendor **MIB tree**
-2. browse the MIB structure using the **Observium MIB browser / database**
+2. Browse the structure using the **Observium MIB browser / database**
-3. identify the useful OIDs required for monitoring
+3. Identify the useful OIDs required for monitoring
-4. test and validate which values were operationally meaningful
+4. Test and validate which values are operationally meaningful
-5. build Zabbix items, discovery rules, value maps, and dashboards from those OIDs
+5. Build Zabbix items, discovery rules, value maps, and dashboards from those OIDs

 ### AI-assisted template building

-To speed up the template creation process, **AI was used as an accelerator**, especially for:
+AI was used as an accelerator for:

 - generating template YAML structure faster
 - building discovery prototypes more quickly